StorjOld/storjtorrent/README.md

 ## Removing a Torrent from the Session

-    >>> st.remove_torrent([], 'e90e06f2a2461801ac6f7a4b4bccd7f1f16393d3', delete_files=false)
+    >>> st.remove_torrent([], path='../path/to/your.torrent', delete_files=false)

 `remove_torrent()` indicates that StorjTorrent should no longer be managing this torrent.
-You can indicate which torrent to stop managing by passing its corresponding SHA1 hash (which can be determined using `get_hash()`).
+You can indicate which torrent to stop managing by passing its corresponding SHA1 hash object (which can be determined using `get_hash()`) or path.
 You also have the option of deleting all associated torrent data files or not.

 ## Halting a Session